talhaaozturk/website-project/README.md

 # website project
- only used html5 and css3
+i only used html5 and css3, got help from PAYLAŞTIKÇA channel